-Your future GDL provider want to make sure they’re getting the cream of the non-law crop, so you should sell yourself in the most articulate way possible.
+Your future GDL provider wants to make sure it's getting the cream of the non-law crop, so you should sell yourself in the most articulate way possible.
 Did you strive to get a first?
 Are you a great communicator?
 Have an abundance of analytical skills?
 Write this in your personal statement and relate it to how this will mean that you will excel on the GDL.

 At the same time, you don’t want to come across as a robot.
 Your course provider will want people with personality and interests – tell them about any you may have, and how they’ve helped you grow personally and professionally.